 Usually, this doesn’t happen immediately.
 There is a time lag.
 That’s why many managers have gotten away with ruthlessly cutting maintenance.
 Increased their plant’s profitability in the short term and got their next promotion.
 We all know at least one or two managers who’ve done that.
 And gotten away with it.

-But history is also full of examples what happens next: poor reliability.
+But history is also full of examples of what happens next: poor reliability.
 Production and quality losses.
 And in some cases accidents with dire safety or environmental consequences.
 Lives lost.

 Leaders of world-class plants treat maintenance different.
-They understand the relationship between maintenance, reliability, production, profitability and safety.
+They understand the relationship between maintenance, reliability, production, profitability, and safety.

 They drive maintenance costs down by: